csaf-poc/csaf_webview/README.md

 # CSAF Webview

-A browser based web app to:
+A browser based web app (module) to:

 - Display the contents of a
   [CSAF 2.0](https://docs.oasis-open.org/csaf/csaf/v2.0/csaf-v2.0.html)